History of Bosnia and Herzegovina in Timeline

 2021: Intensified Political and Ethnic Tensions

-In late 2021, a report by Christian Schmidt indicated that Bosnia and Herzegovina was experiencing intensified political and ethnic tensions, raising concerns about the country's stability.
+In late 2021, according to a report by Christian Schmidt of the Office of High Representative, Bosnia and Herzegovina experienced intensified political and ethnic tensions, raising concerns about the country's stability.

-In December 2022, Bosnia and Herzegovina has been a candidate country for EU accession.
+In December 2022, Bosnia and Herzegovina became a candidate country for EU accession.

 November 2023: Registered Motor Vehicles